folio-org/stripes-experiments/stripes-connect/api.md

 ### REST resources

-REST resources are configured by the following additional keys in addition to '`type`:`rest`':
+REST resources are configured by the following additional keys in addition to `'type':'rest'`:

-XXX tidy this up

-* `url` -- the base URL of the service that persists the data.
-(XXX is this right?
+* `url`: the base URL of the service that persists the data.
+(XXX Is this right?
 The code seems to use `root`.)

-* `path` -- the path for this resource below the specified root
+* `path`: the path for this resource below the specified root.
+The path consists of one or more `/`-separated components: each component may be a literal, or a placeholder of the form `:`_name_, which is replaced at run-time by the value of the named property.

-* `params` -- JS object for parameters to serialise and append with ?
-* `headers` -- JS object with header values
-* `records` -- key in the returned JSON that contains records
+* `params`: A JavaScript object containing named parameters to be supplied as part of the URL.
+These are joined with `&` and appended to the path with a `?`.
+  The root, path and parames together make up the URL that is addressed to maintain the resource.

+* `headers`: A JavaScript object containing HTTP headers: the keys are the header names and the values are their content.
+XXX in the present code, `headers` contains a map of HTTP verbs to sets of
+  headers: is that how we plan to keep this, or will it change?

+* `records`: The name of the key in the returned JSON that contains the records.
+Typically the JSON response from a web service is not itself an arrau of records, but an object containing metadata abaout the result (result-count, etc.) and a sub-array that contains the actual records.
+The `records` item specifies the name of that sub-array within the top-level response object.

-* `pk` -- key in the returned JSON (or individual record) that contains the primary key (defaults to id for both restResource and okapiResource)
+* `pk`: The name of the key in the returned records that contains the primary key.
+(Defaults to `id` for both REST and Okapi resources.)

-* `clientGeneratePk` -- a boolean indicating if the client can generate a private key or must accept one
+* `clientGeneratePk`: a boolean indicating whether the client must generate a "suffiently unique" private key for newly created records, or must accept one that is supplied by the service in response to a create request.
+Defaults to `true`.
-* `GET`/`POST`/`PUT`/`DELETE`/`PATCH` -- values for some or all of the above (at minimum, `url`/`path`/`params` but maybe just everything?) that take precendence when operating with a particular HTTP verb.

-The operation of this is also important to document---there are two props passed to the wrapped component:

-* `data` -- contains either data associated with a resource or null if the data is pending and not currently fetched
-* `mutator` -- 	      has properties named after each resource with methods for a selection of HTTP verbs that may optionally take an id to append to the contents of "path" which may wind up with duplication if you, for example, run mutators.someResource.DELETE(124) on /patrons/124 rather than just DELETE().
+In addition to these principal pieces of configuration, which apply to all operations on the resource, these values can be overridden for specific HTTP operations: the entries `GET`, `POST`, `PUT`, `DELETE` and `PATCH`, if supplied, are objects containing configuration (using the same keys as described above) that apply only when the specified operation is used.

 ### Okapi resources

+  If `url` is not specified, it
+  defaults to a globally configured address pointing to an Okapi instance.

 XXX todo type='okapi' sets some defaults for many of them.

+#### Example

+This manifest (from the Okapi Console component that displays the health of running modules) defines two Okapi resources, `health` and `modules`, providing paths for both of them that are interpreted relative to the default root.
+In the modules response, the primary key is the default, `id`; but in the health response, it is `srvcId`, and the manifest must specify this.

+        static manifest = {
+          'health': {
+            type: 'okapi',
+            pk:   'srvcId',
+            path: '_/discovery/health'
+          },
+          'modules': {
+            type: 'okapi',
+            path: '_/proxy/modules'
+          }
+        };

+## Operation

+XXX tidy up

+The operation of this is also important to document---there are two props passed to the wrapped component:

+* `data`: contains either data associated with a resource or null if the data is pending and not currently fetched
+* `mutator`: has properties named after each resource with methods for a selection of HTTP verbs that may optionally take an id to append to the contents of "path" which may wind up with duplication if you, for example, run mutators.someResource.DELETE(124) on /patrons/124 rather than just DELETE().

 ## Connecting the component